NBC logo: 2022–present

-In the 2022–23 television season, NBC began to phase in an updated version of the peacock symbol, with its colors made brighter to match the logo of NBCUniversal's streaming service Peacock, the feathers repositioned to make them more "balanced", the peacock's "beak" made larger and more prominent, and white-outlined versions no longer being used.
-The wordmark typeface was also emboldened.
+In the 2022–23 television season, NBC began to phase in an updated version of the peacock symbol, with its colors made brighter to match the logo of Peacock, the feathers repositioned to make them more "balanced", the peacock's "beak" made larger and more prominent, and more frequent uses of versions of the logo without a white outline.
+Loyalkaspar created a variable version of the NBC Tinker font known as "Tinker Pro", with the wordmark using a bolder version of the font.
+Sibling Rivalry designed the visual identity and branding, which featured the logo cycling through various gradient colors until settling in its usual colors.